Independent Experiments

 Avoid Popular Movies

 Movie-goers line up around the block for heavily-promoted films.
-The producers purchase full-page ads in the New York Times, saturate TV and radio, and plaster public transportation with ads in an effort to manufacture hype, which is all the crowd considers in making their choice.
-Popular movies are very often as nourishing as cotton candy.
-The crowds can often see this but mechanically line up for the next one.
+The producers purchase full-page ads in the New York Times, saturate TV and radio, and plaster public transportation with ads in an effort to manufacture hype, which is all the madding crowd considers in making their choice.
+Popular movies are as nourishing as cotton candy.
+The crowds shrug their many shoulders and mechanically line up for the next one.

 Ensure that the ad men are wasting their dollars on you.
+Make them work to find you.
 Look at the smaller theatres that feature older releases.
 Art films and classics are intellectually and emotionally nutritious.
 Check out Marynoel's Movie Picks for our recommendations.

 Stop Buying Newspapers